The Best Collars For Your Garage Gym – 2026

 Specialty Collars

-First, are the Proloc 2s that have a carabiner on them for chains.
+There are a bunch of unique offerings for collars as well.
+My favorite are the Proloc 2s that have a carabiner on them for chains and bands.
 I have a pair and love them for just that reason.
 They make connecting and adjusting chain set-ups a breeze, and you know your chains aren’t slipping and sliding around on the bar.
 They can be used for band work too.
-These do NOT fit axle type bars.
+These do NOT fit axle type bars though.

-Proloc makes a NON chain style collar as well that gets really good reviews.
-I have heard that these WILL fit specialty bars with the smaller schedule 80 pipe.
 They also make a version that has TWO eyelets, so you can get really creative with your accommodating resistance.
 You might remember that I use my Proloc 2s on my Levergym for a modified Dip Machine, and use them with a landmine to hook up my MAG grip handles for T-Bar Rows.
 You could use them for a belt squat option with a landmine, and I’ve also used them to hook onto a sled to drag it with a harness/belt.

 The Proloc 2s get a lot of use in my gym for more than just their “typical use”.